 A clinical education site may cancel a confirmed placement, unexpectedly prior to the beginning of the clinical education practicum.
 This may happen for a variety of reasons, including but not limited to, staffing issues/changes, inadequate supervision, poor learning environment and/or facility closure or merger.
-In the event a clinical education placement cancellation should occur, the DCE will contact and schedule a meeting with involved student(s) to discuss replacement options and reschedule the clinical education experience.
+In the event a clinical education placement cancellation should occur, the DCE will contact and schedule a meeting with involved student(s) to discuss replacement options and reschedule the clinical education experience as soon as a placement is available.